rpichioli/nodejs-authorization-middleware/README.md

 ```

 ### Token
 Another important point is that I'm using **jsonwebtoken** to generate and verify token.
-The generation is based in a secret that I have saved as a module in:
+The token generation is based in a secret that I have saved as a js module located at:
 ```
 /config/security.js
 ```